flamingquaks/promptrek/gh-pages/user-guide/advanced-features.md

 ## Document Metadata

-Documents in v2.0+ and v3.0 support metadata fields that control how editors like Cursor apply rules:
+Documents in schema v2.0+ and v3.0+ support metadata fields that control how editors like Cursor apply rules:

 {% raw %}
 ```yaml